drensin/YTWatchLaterAI/DEPLOYMENT_INSTRUCTIONS.md

 *   **Pub/Sub Publisher (`roles/pubsub.publisher`):**
     *   Grant to Cloud Functions service account(s) for `requestSubscriptionFeedUpdate` and `scheduleAllUserFeedUpdates`.
 *   **Cloud Functions Invoker (`roles/cloudfunctions.invoker`):**
-    *   Grant to the service account used by Cloud Scheduler (e.g., the default compute SA or a custom one) for the `scheduleAllUserFeedUpdates` function.
-This is implicitly handled if using OIDC token with the same service account that has invoker rights or if the function is public.
+    *   Grant to the service account used by Cloud Scheduler (e.g., the default compute SA or a custom one like `youtube-watchlater-fn@watchlaterai-460918.iam.gserviceaccount.com`) for the `scheduleAllUserFeedUpdates` function.

 Example `gcloud` command to grant a role to a service account for a specific secret:
 ```bash